ExpanseLLC/identityexchange/README.md

 The first step is getting a token for an authenticated Google user.
 This is described in detail [here](https://developers.google.com/api-client-library/python/auth/installed-app).

-The code for this can be seen [here](identityexchange/main.py?at=master&fileviewer=file-view-default#main.py-38)

 ### Token verification

 Once we have a token we need to verify the token.
 During verification the following steps are performed:

 1. API call to Google is made to decode token and ensure the token is still valid
-2. The token issuer (client id) matches the expected value (from client_credentials.json)
+2. The token issuer matches the expected value (must have been issued by Google)
+3. If configured to restrict to a GSuite domain, the domain is checked as well
-3. The user's email address is extracted from the decoded token
+4. The user's email address is extracted from the decoded token

 The code for this can be seen [here](identityexchange/main.py?at=master&fileviewer=file-view-default#main.py-12)